learn-co-curriculum/dsc-mle/README.md

 This is how MLE allows you to connect first 10 coin flips to the 11th coin flip and is the key for inference.

-### The two assumptions you made are used so often in Machine Learning that they have a special name together as an entity : "The i.i.d. assumption" i.e. Independent and Identically distributed samples.
+> The two assumptions you made are used so often in Machine Learning that they have a special name together as an entity : "The i.i.d. assumption" i.e. Independent and Identically distributed samples.

 This means that the 10 flips are independent and identically distributed which is great as it will allow you to explicitly write down the likelihood that you are trying to optimize.

-Remember that theta was defined as the probability of the flip showing up Heads; the probability of the sequence w.r.t. theta can now be formulated as:
+Remember that theta was defined as the probability of the flip showing up heads; the probability of the sequence w.r.t. theta can now be formulated as:

 $ \prod_{i=1}^{10} p(F_i = f_i | \theta)$